-Facebook has one of the largest, most robust, most segmented audiences of any social media platform.
-That’s thanks in part to all the information they request when a user signs up: age, gender, location, interests, hobbies, and more – a dream for marketers looking to target a very specific group of people.
+Facebook has one of the largest, most robust and segmented audiences of any social media platform.
+That’s thanks in part to all the information they request when a user signs up: age, gender, location, interests, hobbies, and more—a dream for marketers looking to target a very specific group of people.

 And now more than ever, Facebook’s algorithms are prioritizing video content, showing users more and more video over other types of content.
 If you’re a brand with an amazing commercial or brand video, this should be music to your ears!